 Coffee

 Seven Seeds roasts the coffee, and the menu keeps the focus on what the bar can actually turn over well.
 Espresso is the anchor, but the coffee of the day keeps the stop from feeling one-note.
-It is the kind of place where a flat white and a short black both make sense, and where the cup matters more than the table you are standing near.
+It is the kind of place where a flat white and a short black both make sense, and where the cup carries the visit more than the table you are standing near.

 Filter

-Filter and batch brew matter enough here to justify the stop on their own.
+Filter and batch brew are strong enough here to justify the stop on their own.
 The coffee of the day keeps the menu moving, usually with a single-origin lane that suits the room better than heavier comfort cups.
 It is not a meditative brew bar, but it is one of the clearest CBD places to drink the Seven Seeds style without overthinking it.

 Pastry